phpsysinfo/phpsysinfo/README.md

 	Just decompress and untar the source (which you should have done by now, if you're reading this...), into your webserver's document root.

-	There is a configuration file called config.php.new.
-If this a brand new installation, you should copy this file to config.php and edit it.
+	There is a configuration file called phpsysinfo.ini.new.
+If this a brand new installation, you should copy this file to phpsysinfo.ini and edit it.

 	- make sure your 'php.ini' file's include_path entry contains "."
 	- make sure your 'php.ini' has safe_mode set to 'off'.